grain-lang/grain/stdlib/list.md

 get : (key: a, list: List<(a, b)>) => Option<b>
 ```

-Provides the first value in the list of key-value pairs that matches the given key.
+Retrieves the first value in the list of key-value pairs that matches the given key.

 Parameters: